Jesensko srečanje SDMI

 Nursing Informatics Interest Group (NIIG)

-Prof. Ivan Eržen, MD, PhD – President of SIMIA (firstname.lastname@example.org) and SIMIA representative to EFMI, IMIA
+Prof. Ivan Eržen, MD, PhD – President of SDMI (firstname.lastname@example.org) and SDMI representative to EFMI, IMIA

-Drago Rudel, PhD – SIMIA representative to ISfTeH (email@example.com)
+Drago Rudel, PhD – SDMI representative to ISfTeH (email@example.com)